Understanding Scope 3 Emissions: The Complete Guide for 2026

 Why Scope 3 Matters

 Scope 3 emissions typically account for 70-90% of an organization's total carbon footprint, making them critical for comprehensive climate action.
+This is especially true for companies with significant supply chains or products that generate emissions during their use phase.
 Understanding and managing these emissions is essential for setting science-based targets and achieving net-zero goals.

 Measuring Scope 3 Emissions